-Our current product offerings include our QuickFISH, PNA FISH and XpressFISH products, which are FDA-cleared, CE-marked IVD tests designed to rapidly identify antimicrobial- resistant pathogens significantly earlier than currently available conventional methods, our Acuitas MDRO Gene Test, Acuitas CR Elite Test and Acuitas Resistome Test, each a CLIA lab-based LDT service that provides a profile of MDRO-resistant genes for surveillance and response to outbreaks, and our Acuitas Lighthouse informatics.
+Our lead product are the Acuitas® AMR Gene Panel u5.47 and the Acuitas Lighthouse Software.
+The Acuitas AMR Gene Panel u5.47 was introduced as an RUO test in the first quarter of 2018 and is under development as an in vitro diagnostic test to detect the most common bacterial causes of cUTI directly from urine.
+Our current product offerings include our QuickFISH and PNA FISH which are FDA-cleared, CE-marked IVD tests designed to rapidly identify antimicrobial- resistant pathogens significantly earlier than currently available conventional methods, our Acuitas MDRO Gene Test, Acuitas CR Elite Test and Acuitas Resistome Test, each a CLIA lab-based laboratory developed tests, or LDT, service that provides a profile of MDRO-resistant genes for surveillance and response to outbreaks, and our Acuitas Lighthouse informatics.